Speaking part: variant 59 - Langart

 • mention the disadvantages (1–2) of the two games;

-• express your opinion on the subject of the project – which of the games presented in the pictures you preferred as a child and why.
+• express your opinion on the subject of the project – which of these games you preferred as a child and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.